SummersRemote/xjx/docs/ai-intro.md

 - Create terminal/non-terminal extensions for new conversion paths
 - Use metadata to control conversion behavior
 - Override format-specific handling at node level
+- Extend the DOM interface with custom methods

 ## Refactoring Considerations